pytorch/pytorch/aten/src/ATen/native/README.md

 There is also another situtation in which we use annotations, namely views.
   - `transpose(Tensor(a) self, int dim0, int dim1) -> Tensor(a)`
-    An alias to the memory represented by self may be also returned, however it is not mutated.
+    An alias to the memory represented by `self` may be also returned, however it is not mutated.

-We check that the user uses these annotations and throw asserts if she doesn't.
+We have some asserts to check whether a developer uses these annotations correctly and throw asserts if she doesn't.
+For example, any out function must use the `(a!)` annotation as described above.
  If this causes a lot of confusion please add @cpuhrsch to your PR.

 ### `dispatch`